Technology

 Child car seat

 If you're having a baby, you'll need a child car seat that is suitable from birth to bring your newborn home in.
-If you choose a 0+ car seat, this will usually last them until they are around 15 months or 13kg.
+A Group 0+ car seat or an i-Size car seat will usually last until he or she is around 13kg or 105cm tall.
+It's mandatory for children to stay rear-facing until 15 months old, in an i-Size seat.
+Many allow you to keep your baby rear-facing until four years old.

 See our guide to choosing the best child car seat to help you work out which sort of car seat your child needs.

-When testing child car seats, we use far more stringent standards than the UK legal requirements, which simulate only a low-speed crash test and require no compulsory side-impact tests.
-Our expert tests include two crash simulations: a front crash, equivalent to a head-on collision at around 40mph, and a side crash.
-This means our tests more accurately reflect what happens in real crashes.
+Which? crash tests each car seat we review in two, specially designed crash test scenarios using state of the art crash test dummies with sensors.
+Our crash tests are severe and our experts feel they more accurately reflect what happens in real crashes more than the legal minimum standards.
+Our crash tests include: a front crash, equivalent to a head-on collision at around 40mph, and a side crash.

-Visit our reviews to find the safest car seat for your new baby and make sure you know how to fit your child car seat safely.
+Visit our reviews to find the safest car seat in our tests for your new baby and make sure you know how to fit your child car seat safely.
 Not a member?
 You can unlock our thousands of reviews for just a £1 trial subscription to Which?.

 Pushchair or pram

-If you want to use a pushchair or pram from the moment you bring your baby home, you will need one that reclines completely flat to make it suitable from birth.
-We've tested hundreds of pushchairs for safety, ease of use and reliability.
+If you want to use a pushchair or pram from the moment you bring your baby home, you will need one that reclines completely flat (or comes with a carrycot) to make it suitable from birth.
+We've tested hundreds of pushchairs for safety, ease of use and durability.
 Visit our pushchair reviews to find the right one for you.

 You'll also want to choose a pushchair that will fit in with your lifestyle – so, for example, you might want to check whether it will fit into the boot of your car or be easy to take on a bus.
 We can help with our guide to buying a pushchair and top picks for different activities.